Nico Hoerner Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.29 team ERA that ranks 17th among all MLB pitching staffs.
+- The Pirates have a 4.36 team ERA that ranks 18th among all league pitching staffs.

-- Pirates pitchers combine to allow 67 home runs (one per game), the third-fewest in the league.
+- Pirates pitchers combine to surrender 70 home runs (one per game), the second-fewest in baseball.

-- Oviedo makes the start for the Pirates, his 14th of the season.
-He is 3-5 with a 4.16 ERA and 63 strikeouts in 71 1/3 innings pitched.
+- Bido (0-0) gets the starting nod for the Pirates, his second this season.

-- The righty's last appearance was on Saturday against the New York Mets, when he went 6 1/3 innings, surrendering two earned runs while allowing four hits.
+- In his most recent appearance on Thursday, the right-hander tossed four innings against the Chicago Cubs, allowing one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.